Basement Wall Repair

 Tipping basement walls are a result of them not being well attached to the structure above during construction.
 This is a wall that is straight from bottom to top but leaning inward at the top.
 This is different from bowing as you will not see a horizontal crack that is opened up.
 Fixing tipping basement walls involves first removing the soil outside to relieve pressure.
 Then a system of steel beams and screws / jacks are used to slowly push the wall back into its best possible position.
 The steel beams can be left in place to hold the wall from further movement or other methods can be used to secure the structure above to the foundation to prevent movement.

-Obviously if you have a collapsed basement wall it need full replacement, enough said.
+Obviously if you have a collapsed basement wall, it would need full replacement, enough said.

 Settling foundations are those that are sinking into poor soil conditions.
-Signs are stair step cracks, vertical cracks and issues in the living space above such as cracked walls, ceilings and doors that do not close properly.
+Signs of a sinking foundation include stair step cracks, vertical cracks, and issues in the living space above such as cracked walls, ceilings, and doors that do not close properly.
 To stop a settling foundation it requires installing reinforcement below the foundation installed into a solid substrate.
 This method is often called underpinning or piering.
 We favor the Stabil-Loc Foundation Piering System.
 Its patent pending load bearing design installs directly under the wall being lifted.
 Its unique interlocking high strength steel construction can support up to 300,000 lbs.
 There are no bolts, no brackets, no breaking the footing, and no off-set loads.
 This pier carries an Engineer Certified safety factor of more than 10 to 1.